Hello everyone! Today we are making Caramel Popcorn Macarons. They are filled with Salted Caramel Buttercream, topped with Caramel Popcorn.

 I have also experimented with adding crushed popcorn to the Salted Caramel Buttercream and it turned out very delicious, with a slight crunch, however, doesn’t look as smooth as you pipe, unless you grind the popcorn into a very fine powder, since my small blender was broken I couldn’t do that at the time, and my large food processor made the popcorn pieces too large.
 I added about 1/4 cup of crushed popcorn.

 Guys, these Caramel Popcorn Macarons are by far some of my favorites!
 I say that about a lot of them, but I really really mean it!
 If you wanna see some more of my macaron recipes, click here.

-Just head on over to my Macaron section to check my recipes out, I have a huge list of different macaron flavors and ideas!
+Also head on over to my Macaron section to check my recipes out, I have a huge list of different macaron flavors and ideas!

 And please understand that making macarons is a journey, and you might need time and patience in order to master and get them just right.

 It will work differently for everyone, some people do better with the French method, and some people prefer the Italian method.
 While others, like myself, rather use the Swiss method.

 Whatever method you choose to use, just know that, as long as you master what each stage of making macarons is supposed to look like, you will have an easier time mastering the final results.

 If you like my Caramel Popcorn Macarons, you might like some of these suggestions too:

 - Creme Brûlée Macarons

 - Dulce de Leche Pecan Macarons